aws/aws-iot-device-sdk-js-v2/samples/node/pub_sub_electron_node/README.md

 npm run start
 ```

-### MQTT over Websockets with TLS
+### MQTT5 over Websockets with TLS

 To Run this sample using Websockets, go to the `node/pub_sub_electron_node` folder.
-1. Setup your credential.
-You will need to set your AWS credentials in your environment variables or local files.
+1. Setup your AWS credentials in your environment variables or local files.
 See the [authorizing direct AWS](https://docs.aws.amazon.com/iot/latest/developerguide/authorizing-direct-aws.html) page for documentation on how to get the AWS credentials, which then you can set to the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN` environment variables.

 2. Setup `node/pub_sub_electron_node/settings.ts`.
 You will need setup the `region` and `endpoint` in the setting file.